 - Inguinal Hernia (Bulging in the groin area which can cause pain in bowel movement, coughing or exercise.)

-Whilst the first two side effects are common across other forms of treatment for prostate cancer, an inguinal hernia may occur more often in men treated with radical prostatectomy.
-Hence, you should always consult your doctor regarding the best course of action to pursue in treating your condition.
+The first two side effects are common across other forms of treatment.
+However, an inguinal hernia may occur more often in men going through radical prostatectomy.
+With that said, you should always consult your doctor regarding the best course of action to pursue when treating your condition.

 Radiotherapy helps to treat prostate cancer through the use of high-energy beams.
-These beams help you eliminate cancer cells and prevent the growth of cancer cells.
-You have 3 choices for radiotherapy:
+These beams help to eliminate as well as prevent the growth of cancer cells.
+There are three choices:

-Take note that the form of radiotherapy that you get ultimately depends on your type and stage of cancer.
+You should take note that the form of radiotherapy you choose depends on the type and stage of cancer you have.

 4. Hormone (Androgen Deprivation) Therapy

-- Prostate cancer that has spread to other areas.
+- Prostate cancer which has spread to other areas

-By undergoing hormonal therapy, it can help slow down or stop your growth and spread of prostate cancer.
-You can choose from these 3 forms of hormonal therapy:
+By undergoing hormonal therapy, it can help to slow down or stop the growth of your prostate cancer.
+It can also help to prevent the cancer from spreading.
+You can choose from these three forms of hormonal therapy:

-- Drug prescription to prevent the release or interfere with the effects of male hormones on prostate cancer.
+- Drug prescription.
+To prevent the release of male hormones

 - Surgical removal of the testes